schacon/showoff/README.md

 ### Separator: **#**

 Slides are simply markdown format.
-As stated previously, slides will be separated along the `#`elements within your document.
+Slides will be separated along the `#`elements within your document.

 ### Separator: !SLIDE

 Relying on the `#` as a separator is not always ideal.
-So you may alternatively use the `!SLIDE` separator.
+Alternatively, you can use the `!SLIDE` separator.
 This also provides you with the ability to define additional metadata with your slides and presentation.